hamzaatout/Echo-Bridge/README.md

 1. Graves, A., et al. "Connectionist temporal classification: Labelling unsegmented sequence data with recurrent neural networks."
 Proceedings of the 23rd International Conference on Machine Learning.
 2006.
 2. Li, D., et al. "Word-level deep sign language recognition from video: A new large-scale dataset and methods comparison."
 Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision.
 2020.
 3. Rakhmatov, D., and Breccia, A. "Real-time sign language recognition with convolutional neural networks."
 2024.

----

-This README provides a comprehensive overview of the Echo-Bridge project, facilitating easy replication and future contributions.